datahappy1/dummy_file_generator/README.md

 # Important Notes
-- To preserve the existing pytest integration and performance tests, do not remove:
+- To preserve the existing pytest unit and performance tests, do not remove:
     - test_csv and test_flatfile projects configurations from config.json
-    - test.txt file in the data_files folder
-    - referential_result_integration_test_csv.csv and referential_result_integration_test_flatfile.txt from generated_files/tests folder

 - Whenever you need to add a new source file in the data_file folder, just follow the logic of handling these files in data_files_handler.py and add there your new source file accordingly
 - Feel free to contribute to this project